akakream/Single-Label-Classification/README.md

 keras\_model gives a decent accuracy if it is used with a batch\_size of 32, 64 or 128.
 However, paper\_model gives a decent accuracy only with the batch\_size of 128.

-The models are unstable!

-The implementation of the MMD module may not be optimal.

 ## How to prepare

 Create the output folder: